Chandrikakondisetty/Data603/Assignment1.md

 The data which can be accessed in a specific format like tables is called as “structured data”.
 It is very easy to store, process and analyze and it is in readable format.
 Example: The data we generally store in the form of tables by sql queries is one of the best example of structured data as we can read and write the tables easily.
 ## Semi structured:
-Semi structured is the combination of both structured and un structures data.
+Semi structured is the combination of both structured and un structured data.
 Semi-structured data is stored in text-based formats like XML, JSON, and CSV,
 ## Unstrcutured:
 Unstructured data is defined as any data with an uneven shape or structure.
 It is very difficult to extract data from unstructured data.
 There are various kind of unstructured data such as images, videos, audio files, text documents.
 Source: Slides